lammps/lammps/doc/src/Errors_messages.rst

 *Bond/react: Unknown section in map file*
    Please ensure reaction map files are properly formatted.

-*Bond/react: Atom type affected by reaction too close to template edge* *Bond/react: Bond type affected by reaction too close to template edge* This means an atom which changes type or connectivity during the reaction is too close to an 'edge' atom defined in the map file.
+*Bond/react: Atom/Bond type affected by reaction too close to template edge* This means an atom which changes type or connectivity during the reaction is too close to an 'edge' atom defined in the map file.
 This could cause incorrect assignment of bonds, angle, etc.
    Generally, this means you must include more atoms in your templates, such that there are at least two atoms between each atom involved in the reaction and an edge atom.